 We recommend the radon monitor to be able to measure up to 1000 Bq / m3 or 27 pCi/lt (most recommended safety levels are <400 Bq / m3 or 10 pCi/lt).

-According to the World Health Organization (WHO, Radon and cancer) there is no threshold below which radon exposures carries no risk and the likelihood of lung cancer increases by 16% per 100 Bq/m3 or 2.7 pCi/lt increase in radon concentration!
+According to the WHO there is no threshold below which radon exposure carries no risk and the likelihood of lung cancer increases by 16% per 100 Bq/m3 or 2.7 pCi/lt increase in radon concentration!

 The average radon concentration values differ from region to region and are higher indoors!
 In USA the average values are 15 Bq / m3 or 0.4 pCi/lt outdoors and 50 Bq / m3 or 1.3 pCi/lt indoors (US Environmental Protection Agency, A Citizen's Guide to Radon).